matthiasn/clojure-system-book/manuscript/MainApp-PersistenceComponent.md

   (map strip-source coll))
 ~~~

 All the functions above do is unwrap an ElasticSearch result and strip tweets from all the keys that aren't actually used by the client.
-Nothing fancy here, only something to reduce the payload size when returning query results via the websocket connection to the client asking for the tweets.
+Nothing fancy here, only something to reduce the payload size when returning query results via the WebSocket connection to the client asking for the tweets.